 This evidence matters.
 On the worst days, you can look at the log and see that last Tuesday was a 3 and today is a 4.
 That's progress, even if it doesn't feel like it.

-The flatline is not the time to evaluate your life, your relationship, your career, or your recovery.
+The flatline is a terrible time to evaluate your life, your relationship, your career, or your recovery.
 Everything looks gray right now because your perception is temporarily distorted.
-Decisions made from the flatline are made from a place of numbness, not clarity.
+Decisions made during this phase are often shaped by numbness and low motivation.

 If you're in a relationship, the flatline can create a specific kind of stress.
 Your partner might wonder why you suddenly have no interest in sex.
 They might take it personally, worry that you're not attracted to them, or suspect you're secretly still using porn.

 Communication matters here.
-You don’t have to share every detail of your recovery, but letting your partner know that you’re going through a temporary low-libido phase (and that it’s a normal part of the process) can prevent a lot of unnecessary conflict.
-For more on navigating this, see Quitting Porn in a Relationship.
+You can keep the details of your recovery private while still letting your partner know that you are going through a temporary low-libido phase, and that it can be a normal part of the process.
+That context can prevent a lot of unnecessary conflict.
+For more on navigating this, see Quitting porn in a relationship.

 • A song sounds better than it has in months

-• You feel a flicker of attraction toward a real person, not a fantasy
+• You feel a flicker of attraction toward a real person

 • You wake up with more energy than the day before

-• A project at work actually interests you
+• A project at work starts to interest you

 If you've been in a flatline state for more than 8 weeks and see no improvement at all, it's worth considering whether something else is contributing.
 Persistent low mood, zero motivation, and emotional numbness are also symptoms of clinical depression, which can exist alongside (or be worsened by) porn recovery.

-This doesn’t mean your recovery isn’t working.
-It means you might have two things going on at once, and the depression may need its own treatment.
+A long flatline can still overlap with real recovery.
+It may mean two things are happening at once, and the depression may need its own treatment.
 If this resonates, talking to a therapist is a practical next step.
-Read more about the overlap in Porn Addiction and Depression.
+Read more about the overlap in Porn addiction and depression.